Stianjp/Webapplikasjon-Eksamen-Sub-app-1/README.md

 ## Related Projects

-This project is part of a larger system.
 The corresponding Sub-App-2 repository can be found here:

 https://github.com/Stianjp/Webapplikasjon-Eksamen-Sub-app-2